wbyoung/lampie/README.md

 - **Even more**
   There are some more goodies in to docs below.
 Enjoy!

-_Note: currently this is limited to Blue switches using ZHA or Zigbee2MQTT and Red switches using Z-Wave JS, but other Inovelli switches will be added in the future._

 **Configure notifications** for multiple switches easily:

 <img width="300" alt="Image" src="https://github.com/user-attachments/assets/02f4888b-836c-4114-8a1d-bff66738087e" />